zetamarkets/sdk/README.md

 );
 console.log(marginAccountState);

-// These values have all been normalized (converted from 6 d.p precision to 2 d.p)
+// These values have all been normalized (converted from 6 dp fixed point integer to decimal) `
-`
 {
   balance: 10000,                       // Deposited $10,000